What’s the Problem with Parabens and Other Preservatives?

 So What is All the Fuss About?

-Now this estrogen-like activity has only ever been seen in animal models and in laboratory tests, not in humans.
-These studies had methodological issues like not comparing samples appropriately or detecting parabens in samples with no tissue at all.
+Now this oestrogen-like activity has only ever been seen in animal models and in laboratory tests, not in humans.
+These studies had methodological issues - like not comparing samples appropriately or detecting parabens in samples with no tissue at all.
 However, this decades old study was then gleefully sent far and wide in an attempt to scaremonger, and the damage was done.

 The FDA has even gone on record about the safety of paraben use in products, as has the EU Scientific Committee on Consumer Safety.